Alexander Henry the elder

-Alexander Henry 'The Elder' (August 1739 – 4 April 1824) was an American-born explorer, author, merchant who settled in Quebec following the Conquest of New France and was a partner in the North West Company and a founding member and vice-chairman of the Beaver Club.
+Alexander Henry 'The Elder', in French: Alexandre Henri Le Vieux (August 1739 – 4 April 1824) was an American-born explorer, author, merchant who settled in Quebec following the Conquest of New France and was a partner in the North West Company and a founding member and vice-chairman of the Beaver Club.
 From 1763 to 1764, he lived and hunted with Wawatam of the Ojibwe, who had adopted him as a brother.

 "Blessed with as many lives as a cat", he recounted his time with the Ojibwe and subsequent explorations in his Travels and Adventures in Canada and the Indian Territories between the years 1760 and 1776 (published in New York City in 1809), which he dedicated to his friend Sir Joseph Banks.
 The book is considered an adventure classic and one of the best descriptions of Native Indian life at this time.

 An "easy and dignified" raconteur, in 1776 Henry was invited to give an account of his journeys at the Royal Society in London and at Versailles to Queen Marie Antoinette.
-In the 1780s, Henry introduced John Jacob Astor into the North American fur trade; subsequently Astor would stay as Henry's guest during his annual visits to Montreal.
+In the 1780s, Henry introduced John Jacob Astor into the North American fur trade; subsequently, Astor would stay as Henry's guest during his annual visits to Montreal.

 Early life

 Alexander Henry was born at New Brunswick, New Jersey, to an educated merchant family related to Matthew Henry.
 His father was from England and his mother was from Wales.
 He was the eldest son of John Henry (d.
 1766), a merchant whose father, Alexander Henry (d.
 1744), had emigrated to British North America from the West of England to seek his fortune.
 He received a good education and afterward took an apprenticeship in business.
 From the age of twenty, Henry was working as a merchant out of Albany, New York.
 He made a lucrative but hazardous living supplying the British army during the French and Indian War (the North American front of the Seven Years' War).
-In 1760, following Wolfes victory at the Battle of the Plains of Abraham, Henry was placed in charge of three loaded supply bateaux, which followed Lord Amhersts advance along Lake Ontario to Montreal.
-Henry was the first British subject known to have visited the area of Milwaukee, in 1760.
+In 1760, after Wolfe's victory at the Battle of the Plains of Abraham, Henry was placed in charge of three loaded supply bateaux, which followed Lord Amherst's advance along Lake Ontario to Montreal.
+In 1760, Henry was the first British subject known to have visited the area of Milwaukee.

-In early 1761, at Les Cèdres, Henry met former fur trader Jean-Baptiste Leduc, who acquainted him with the rich possibilities of trading at Michilimackinac and around Lake Superior.
-That spring at Montreal, he secured a fur-trade pass from Thomas Gage - the second British subject (by only a few days) to do so.
+In early 1761, at Les Cèdres, Henry met the former fur trader Jean-Baptiste Leduc, who acquainted him with the rich possibilities of trading at Michilimackinac and around Lake Superior.
+That spring at Montreal, he secured a fur trade pass from Thomas Gage, the second British subject (by only a few days) to do so.
 Henry wrote, "proposing to avail myself of the new market, which was thus thrown open to British adventure, I... procured a quantity of goods" and set out on the Ottawa River to Fort Michilimackinac.
 As he was "altogether a stranger to the commerce in which (he) was engaging," he stopped while still in Canada to hire a guide, Etienne-Charles Campion, an experienced voyageur.